Authenticating REST Requests

 HTTPRequestURI is always “/onca/xml” for Product Advertising API.
 HTTPVerb is either GET or POST.

-Calculate an RFC 2104-compliant HMAC with the string you just created, your Secret Access Key as the key, and SHA256 as the hash algorithm.
+Calculate an RFC 2104-compliant HMAC with the string you just created, your AWS secret access key as the key, and SHA256 as the hash algorithm.

 Convert the resulting value to base64.

 Use the resulting value as the value of the